abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-08-22-Learning-and-Hating-Java.md

 I am trying to keep an open mind and become a good Java Developer, appreciating OOP Concepts, SOLID Design Patterns and all the popular frameworks.

-I do have to say Design Patterns are something really good and every good developer should try to learn them.
+I do have to say Design Patterns are something really cool and every developer should try to learn them.
 Spring?
 Not a big fan so far.

 I consider myself a good Python developer and facing harsh realities like there's no alternative to `defaultdict` in Java is definitely not very conducive to my learning experience.